chipbeatty/gen-ai-bootcamp-2025/song-vocab/README.md

 - Custom tools for lyrics fetching and vocabulary extraction

 ## Setup and Usage

 1. Install dependencies: `pip install -r requirements.txt`
 2. Make sure Ollama is running with Mistral model
 3. Run the app: `python main.py`
 4. Open browser and search for your favorite French songs

-## Future Improvements
-1. Add support for more lyrics sites
-2. Implement caching for frequently requested songs
-3. Add difficulty ratings for vocabulary
-4. Include pronunciation guidance

-## Contributing
-Feel free to submit issues or pull requests if you have suggestions for improvements!